achilles-mantel/achilles-mantel.github.io/memory-bank/activeContext.md

   - Added results summary with color-coded feedback
   - Added responsive design for phones and tablets
   - Created navigation between Time Calculator, Multiplication Exercise, and Division Exercise
+- **Added Integer Addition Exercise feature**:
+  - Created new HTML, CSS, and JavaScript files for the feature
+  - Implemented random 1-digit by 1-digit addition question generation
+  - Implemented question history tracking with toggle to show/hide
+  - Added results summary with color-coded feedback for correct/incorrect answers
+  - Added responsive design for phones and tablets
+  - Integrated sound effects for user engagement (reusing existing sound files)
+  - Created navigation links from main index and within the exercise
+  - Follows established patterns from multiplication and division exercises

 ## Next Steps
 1. **Testing**: